 Trade and other receivables

-There was no allowance of doubtful accounts of other receivables as of March 31, 2017 and 2018, respectively.
+There was no allowance for doubtful accounts of other receivables as of March 31, 2020 and 2021.

 Other financial assets